-Procedure for Investigation of the Complaint and for Taking Corrective Action individual who suffered the harassing conduct shall be informed of and consulted about the corrective action taken.
+Procedure for Investigation of the Complaint and for Taking Corrective Action

+When one of the administrators designated in this policy receives a complaint he shall immediately inform the board.
+The Administrator/Board will direct an investigation.
+The individual who suffered the harassing conduct shall be informed of and consulted about the corrective action taken.
 In addition, any employee or student found to be responsible for sexual harassment in violation of this policy will be subject to appropriate and immediate disciplinary action up to and including expulsion or termination.
 The severity of the disciplinary action will be based upon the circumstances of the infraction.